Proceedings

 assessment and the application or existent and emerging technologies.
 These

-2. That the necessary investment be applied to the provision and renewal
+units should pool their resources and engage in optimal collaboration. - That the necessary investment be applied to the provision and renewal

-3. That an Irish broad-band network be provided for the Higher Education
+of the necessary infrastructure. - That an Irish broad-band network be provided for the Higher Education

-4. That a representative administrative structure be created to
+community. - That a representative administrative structure be created to

 co-ordinate co-operative networking initiatives for Higher Education, and to